danmcCs111/Framie/README.md

 # Framie
+Testing has revealed:
-Testing has not received all videos when looking up a channel.
+not all videos are received when looking up a channel.